hylandtechoutreach/coding-activities/HeartHealth/HeartHealthyWebsite.md

 - username: **hylandstudent**
 - password: **hyland**

+Open up a Google Chrome browser, and follow these steps:

 1. Go to the existing [Heart-Healthy Website](https://repl.it/@JosephMaxwell/HeartHealthy#index.html)
 1. At the top of the page, find and click the "Fork" button to create a fork of this project
     ![](https://i.imgur.com/IfErZpJ.png)